Skip to main content

 Common Mistakes San Jose Buyers Make in 2026

-• For buyers planning to Buy a Single Family House in San Jose, one of the biggest mistakes is moving forward without a 7+ year holding plan, despite historical data showing this is the minimum needed to ride out market cycles and achieve appreciation.
+• For buyers planning to Buy a Single Family House in San Jose, one of the biggest mistakes is moving forward without a 7+ year holding plan, despite historical data showing this is often considered a timeframe that allows owners to navigate market cycles more comfortably.

 • Underestimating total costs by focusing only on the mortgage and ignoring closing costs, down payment requirements, reserves, and future tax impacts.